-FHA loans are popular with homebuyers because they help people with low to moderate incomes achieve the dream of homeownership.
+FHA loans are popular with homebuyers because they help people with low to moderate incomes buy and refinance homes.
 There are specific eligibility requirements to qualify for an FHA home loan however.
 When applying you will need to:

 - Be a U.S. citizen.